Ziwei-Wei/mini-alpha-zero/README.md

 py ./test.py
 ```

+to change params go to specific files

 # to produce graphs of trained data
-Find jupiter notebook file plot.ipynb
-use functions in there to convert .csv files
+Find jupiter notebook file plot.ipynb use functions in there to convert .csv files to charts.
+Note you may need to uncomment some functions.
-to charts.